What Is CBCT Imaging?

 There is no discomfort, no impressions, and no recovery time.
 The scan is completed in a single visit, and the results are available immediately for your dentist to review and discuss with you.

-Most CBCT scans take less than a minute to complete, making it one of the fastest diagnostic tools available in modern dentistry.
+Most CBCT scans take less than a minute to complete, making it one of the fastest diagnostic tools used in modern dentistry.

-Your dentist can review the images right away, explain findings, and walk you through your treatment plan with clear visuals.
+Your dentist can review the images right away, explain findings, and walk you through your treatment plan using clear visual information.

 Why Patients Benefit from CBCT Technology